Schizophrenia And Creativity: What Schizophrenia Research Suggests

 Yes.
 Some studies suggest a connection between schizophrenia and creativity.
 Individuals with schizophrenia often have original ideas that make their artwork creative and innovative.

-However, this is a debated topic and an emerging field, and other creativity research suggests that schizophrenia may, in fact, have a negative effect on creative thinking.
+However, this is a debated topic and an emerging field, and other creativity research suggests that schizophrenia may have a negative effect on creative thinking, especially in relation to more severe symptoms.
 For instance, a meta-analytic review of empirical studies found that despite the popularity of the “mad-genius” hypothesis, empirical evidence suggests that “creativity has a negative relationship with schizophrenia.”
-The study also found that performance on verbal creativity measures was significantly lower than the nonverbal measures.
+The study also found that performance on verbal creativity measures was significantly lower than on the nonverbal measures.

 A 2020 study also examined the brain correlates underlying the impairment in creative performance among people with schizophrenia, building on findings from other studies that have highlighted the role of brain regions such as the prefrontal cortex in creative thinking among healthy people.
 It concluded that white matter alterations in some brain regions could be underlying worse creative performance in schizophrenia.
 However, the study acknowledged that it had several limitations, including that it did not include “healthy controls,” so future research will be needed to add further insight into the neural mechanisms of creativity and the brain activity underlying creativity in both schizophrenia patients and healthy control subjects.